mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/retirement-microsoft-search-bing.md

 ## What's happening to the "Work" or "School" tab?

-Users who go to Bing after March 31, and were previously logged in to Bing with their Entra ID account, will continue to see the "Work" or "School" tab for a period of time.
+Users who go to Bing after March 31, and were previously logged in to Bing with their Entra ID account, may continue to see the "Work" or "School" tab.
 If they click on either of these tabs, they're redirected to m365.cloud.microsoft to complete their search.
 This experience is based on the user's cookies.
 So, if a user clears their cookies or gets a new browser or machine, they may no longer see these tabs.
 Visiting bing.com/work restores the "Work" or "School" tab.

 ## How do these changes affect users in educational organizations?